This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 Let cool on a wire rack.
 Do not break apart the granola until it is completely cooled or you will not get big clusters.

-While the granola is cooling, roughly chop the dried apricots.
+While the granola is cooling, roughly chop the dried apricots (or other dried fruit).

 Combine the chopped, dried apricots and golden raisins in a small bowl.

-Once the granola is cooled, break up the granola with your hands or spatula.
+Once the granola has cooled, break up the granola with your hands or spatula.
+It should break apart into large clusters!

 On the sheet pan, toss in the dried fruit.